digital-asset/daml/docs/source/daml/intro/7_Composing.rst

 Divulgence
 ~~~~~~~~~~

-Note that principle 2. of the privacy model means that sometimes parties see contracts that they are not signatories or observers on.
+Note that Principle 2 of the privacy model means that sometimes parties see contracts that they are not signatories or observers on.
 If you look at the final ledger state of the ``test_trade`` script, for example, you may notice that both Alice and Bob now see both assets, as indicated by the Xs in their respective columns:

 .. figure:: images/7_Composing/divulgence.png